syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.verticalGridLines.lineDashArray `String`
 {:#members:snapsettings-verticalgridlines-linedasharray}

-Specifies the pattern of dashes and gaps used to stroke vertical grid lines
+Specifies the pattern of dashes and gaps used to stroke horizontal grid lines

 #### Default Value

-* "0"
+* ""

 #### Example